-(HARRISBURG)—"It was no small feat to get this recognition for the hellbender," Governor Tom Wolf said, dressed in a blue "HELLBENDER DEFENDER" t-shirt moments before signing a bill Tuesday, designating the Eastern hellbender as Pennsylvania's official state amphibian.
+(HARRISBURG, PA)—"It was no small feat to get this recognition for the hellbender," Governor Tom Wolf said, dressed in a blue "HELLBENDER DEFENDER" t-shirt moments before signing a bill Tuesday, designating the Eastern hellbender as Pennsylvania's official state amphibian.

 "I want to thank the Chesapeake Bay Foundation (CBF) and also acknowledge the hard work of the Foundation's Student Leadership Program," the Governor added.
 "The voices of students can clearly make a difference here in Harrisburg."

 Since 2016, CBF's Student Leadership Council (SLC) members have spearheaded the campaign to recognize the Eastern hellbender and create greater awareness of the critical need to reduce pollution in Pennsylvania's rivers and streams.